Rappsilber-Laboratory/XiSearch/README.md

 Modifications are possible to be defined as four types:
 1. fixed: every aminoacid is modified
 2. variable: peptides containing the aminoacids will be searched with and without modification
-3. known: not automatically searched - but enables to defined modification as part of the FASTA-file as fixed or variable modification (e.g. defined histone modification only on histones without having to search them everywhere).
+3. known: not automatically searched - but enables to defined modification as part of the FASTA file as fixed or variable modification (e.g. defined histone modification only on histones without having to search them everywhere).
 4. linear: peptides with that modification will only be searched as linear peptides (not part of an cross-link)